jkblank/jkblank/README.md

 # Hi, I'm John Klerck

-I'm hold a B.SC in Information Technology and am currently completing my B.Sc Honours in Computer Science, focusing on Artificial Intelligence and Image Processing.
+I'm hold a B.SC in Information Technology and am currently completing my B.Sc Honours in Computer Science, focusing on Project Management and Image Processing.

 I usually work with C, C#, Java and Python.